 Book 3 (NATIONS) is a mythological metaphor, the aberration of an inverted Handmaid’s Tale, told to shockingly depict the political insanity and state of disunion resulting in an autocratic overthrow of democracy.

 Book 4 (ALIENS) presents a future in which astronauts, searching for extraterrestrial life, enter the abyss of a black hole and are transformed metaphysically by gaining the dimension of time, the ability to dream travel, and the knowledge of their reincarnations and connectivity.

 “History never repeats itself.
 Man always does.” — Voltaire

 By definition (mine) “The Center’s Edge” is the outside limit of a destination farthest away from the center of something and yet inexplicably the same place.
 In other words, a paradox.
 Such as a logically self-contradictory proposition that runs contrary to one’s expectations and, despite valid reasoning, leads to a mysterious and ambiguous conclusion.
 As well, a seemingly absurd condition that, when investigated, may prove to be true.

 My first attempt at writing this novel occurred between 1971 and 1975.
 The idea for the story came to me while I was on a backpacking trip and high atop a mountain top in the Grand Tetons.
 The manuscript was written and copyrighted but never published.
 I concluded this monumental concept for a novel needed time for maturation, along with my skill as a writer.
 After forty-five years, I decided to revisit and revise this novel idea.
-I started rewriting the story in the spring of 2020 during the coronavirus pandemic and finished it a year later.
-The turbulent and destructive political and cultural climate during this “shelter-in-place” period influenced the story.
+I started rewriting the story in the spring of 2020 during the coronavirus pandemic and finished the first draft a year later.
+The turbulent and destructive political and cultural climate during this shelter-in-place period influenced the story.
 Aside from the initial working title, The Center’s Edge, along with the book’s four-part structure and premise of reincarnation, few elements from the original story have remained.